 MinIO

-We always recommend users read the third-party documentation as part of the integration process to ensure the configuration matches their needs and as such we always link the documentation if available.
+Important Note: We always recommend users read the third-party documentation as part of the integration process to ensure configuration elements matches their needs.
+As such the See Also section is likely to have important links.

-If you find an error in this documentation please either start a Discussion, make a Pull Request, or contact us on a Chat Room.
+Important Note: If you find an error in this documentation please make a Pull Request, start a Discussion, or contact us on a Chat Room.

 Tested Versions